-Several types of insurance may be available to pay for injuries sustained by a California driver and/or her or her passengers:
+Several types of insurance may be available to pay for injuries sustained by you or your passengers:

 - Your personal health insurance;

 - The other driver’s bodily injury liability insurance (if the other driver was wholly or partially at fault);

-- Optional California “Med Pay” insurance (which applies to the driver and his/her passengers regardless of fault); and
+- Optional California “Med Pay” insurance (which applies to you and your passengers regardless of fault); and

 - Optional California uninsured motorist property damage coverage / uninsured motorist bodily injury coverage / underinsured motorist coverage (which pays if the other underinsured or uninsured driver is wholly or partially at fault).

-Additionally, if the other driver was wholly or partially at fault, he/she may be personally liable for damages under California’s “shared fault” law.
+Additionally, if the other driver was wholly or partially at fault, they may be personally liable for damages under California’s “shared fault” law.5

 Yes.
-California law requires drivers and vehicle owners to maintain bodily injury liability insurance with a minimum of 15/30/5 limits.
+California law requires you to maintain bodily injury liability insurance with a minimum of 15/30/5 limits.

 Such insurance also covers:

-- Someone other than the policyholder who drives a covered vehicle with the policy holder’s permission; and
+- Someone other than you who drives a covered vehicle with your permission; and

-- The policyholder while driving another vehicle (for instance, a rental vehicle).
+- You while driving another vehicle (for instance, a rental vehicle).6

 Refer to your policy or check with your insurer to make sure you understand when and under what conditions your liability policy applies.

-California drivers and vehicle owners should generally buy as much car insurance as they can afford.
+You should generally buy as much car insurance as you can afford.
 Insurance costs do not increase significantly as coverage levels go up.

 Sometimes simply knowing that you can pay for injuries you inflict on another can bring you much peace of mind.
 Additionally, you will know that you will not lose your

-People with few assets and low income may be alright with California’s minimum liability insurance of 15/30/5.
+If you have few assets and a low income, you may be alright with California’s minimum liability insurance of 15/30/5.

-But those with a home, stocks, jewelry, art, equipment or even a steady paycheck will often need more.
-Injuries from an accident can cost tens or even hundreds of thousands of dollars.
+Though if you have a home, stocks, jewelry, art, equipment or even a steady paycheck, you will often need more.
+Injuries from an accident can cost tens or even hundreds of thousands of dollars.7

 Recommended car insurance limits